Influences

 the sheltering sky

 The Sheltering Sky is a hypnotic and disturbing account of the travels of three Americans in the post-war towns and deserts of North Africa.
-Paul Bowles presents the gradual downward spiral of a marriage, friendship, morals, and health in a piece of literature that serves as a troubling example of the possible negative consequences of taking several steps too far over the threshold of unfamiliarity in a foreign land and culture.
-The descriptions of exotic travel, delivered through the author’s mesmerizing prose, are anchored by the skillful way he reveals the inner thoughts and personality nuances of the novel’s main characters.
-The story is a frightening exposition of the gulf between the romantic desire for travel and its occasional harsh reality.
-It may act as a dissuasive tonic to any traveller or adventure seeker who recognises the siren-like call of an opaque and undefined temptation to venture far away from their own path of cultural security.
-Peering into the dark corners of serious illness, slow death, incarceration, and mental breakdown, The Sheltering Sky forces the human psyche to descend to a claustrophobic level of discomfort.
-Despite its bleakness, and it never allowing its protagonists or the reader true unbounded freedom, it is a masterpiece of existentialist adventure travel literature.
+Paul Bowles presents the downward spiral of marriage, friendship, morals and health in a novel that serves as a troubling example of the negative consequences of taking several steps too far over the threshold of unfamiliarity in a foreign land.
+The descriptions of exotic travel, delivered through mesmerising prose, are anchored by the way Bowles reveals the nuances of his characters.
+The story is a frightening exposition of the gulf between the romantic desire for travel and its occasional harsh reality; it may act as a dissuasive tonic to anyone who experiences the siren-like call of an opaque temptation to venture away from their path of cultural security.
+Peering into the dark corners of serious illness, slow death, incarceration and mental breakdown, The Sheltering Sky forces the psyche to descend to a claustrophobic level of discomfort.
+Despite its bleakness and refusal to allow the protagonists or readers true freedom, it is a masterpiece of existentialist travel literature.

 Inca Gold (1994)